Nagiella

-Nagiella is a genus of moths of the family Crambidae.
-It was established by Eugene G. Munroe in 1964 as a replacement name for Nagia Walker, 1866, a name that was preoccupied by Nagia Walker, 1858 in the Lepidoptera family Erebidae.
+Nagiella is a genus of moths in the species-rich subfamily Spilomelinae of the family Crambidae.

 Distribution

 The six species of Nagiella are distributed in East and Southeast Asia as well as the Indian subcontinent.

 Larval foodplants

-The caterpillars of Nagiella inferior have been recorded on Coffea liberica in the Rubiaceae family.
+The caterpillars of Nagiella inferior have been recorded on Coffea liberica in the Rubiaceae family, while Rhus chinensis (Anacardiaceae) has been reported as larval foodplant for N. quadrimaculalis.